Employment Equality (Age) Regulations 2006

-Outline
+Overview

 The Regulations follow a very similar structure to existing legislation concerning sex, race, and religion.
 They provide a broad justification defence and a wide range of exceptions which have been criticised for undermining the concept of discrimination law by providing too many compromises on what would otherwise be unlawful.

-Default Retirement Age
+Default retirement age

-Significant issues addressed by the legislation include the provision of a national default retirement age set at 65 (to be retained for at least 5 years) and the ability for employees to request work beyond the retirement age following procedure in schedule 6 of the Regulations.
+Significant issues addressed by the legislation include the provision of a national default retirement age set at 65 (to be retained for at least five years) and the ability for employees to request work beyond the retirement age following procedure in schedule 6 of the regulations.

-A legal challenge to the Default Retirement Age ("DRA") brought by the charity Age UK failed in September 2009, with the judge finding that the Regulations did not breach the European Union's Equal Treatment at Work Directive.
+A legal challenge to the default retirement age ("DRA") brought by the charity Age UK failed in September 2009, with the judge finding that the Regulations did not breach the European Union's Equal Treatment at Work Directive.

 The Coalition government announced in July 2010 that it intends to eliminate the DRA from October 2011.
 Compulsory retirement at age 65 was fully abolished in 2011.